lukaskratzel/ba/content/proposal/objective.typ

 dynamic pool controllers that can scale based on demand with configurable safety bounds to balance responsiveness with resource efficiency.

-== Test System Performance and Establish Operational Guidelines
+== Test System Performance and Establish Guidelines

 This objective tests the system using the existing Theia scale test infrastructure, systematically assessing behavior under various pool configurations and load